Abbas the Great: Attitude towards religious minorities

 Like almost all other Safavid monarchs, Abbas was a Shi'ite Muslim.
 He had a particular veneration for Imam Hussein.
 In 1601, he made a pilgrimage on foot from Isfahan to Mashhad, site of the shrine of Imam Reza, which he restored (it had been despoiled by the Uzbeks).
 Since Sunni Islam was the religion of Iran's main rival, the Ottoman Empire, Abbas often treated Sunnis living in western border provinces harshly.

 Abbas was usually tolerant of Christianity.
-The Italian traveller Pietro della Valle was astonished at the Shah's knowledge of Christian history and theology and establishing diplomatic links with European Christian states was a vital part of the shah's foreign policy.
+The Italian traveller Pietro Della Valle was astonished at the Shah's knowledge of Christian history and theology and establishing diplomatic links with European Christian states was a vital part of the shah's foreign policy.
+Therefore, Abbas allowed the establishment of Roman Catholic missions in Persia in his realm and the building of churches and monasteries though he forbade them converting Muslims.

+Abbas' treatment of Armenian Christians varied between different times.
 Christian Armenia was a key Safavid province bordering the Ottoman Empire.
-From 1604 Abbas implemented a "scorched earth" policy in the region to protect his north-western frontier against any invading Ottoman forces, a policy that involved the forced resettlement of up to 300,000 Armenians from their homelands.
+While he awarded some Armenians monopolies on his silk trading houses and participated in 1620 in an Armenian religious ceremony, at other times he deported Armenians and in 1621, he set strong economic incentives for Armenians to convert and sent generals to forcibly convert Armenians communities at the edges of his empire.
+From 1604 Abbas implemented a "scorched earth" policy in Persian Armenia to protect his north-western frontier against any invading Ottoman forces, a policy that involved the forced resettlement of up to 300,000 Armenians from their homelands.
 The Armenians came primarily from the wealthy Armenian merchant town of Jugha (also known as Jolfa).
 Many were transferred to New Julfa, a town the shah had built for the Armenians primarily meant for these Armenians from Jugha ("Old Julfa"), near his capital Isfahan.
 Thousands of Armenians died on the journey.
 Those who survived enjoyed considerable religious freedom in New Julfa, where the shah built them a new cathedral.
 Abbas' aim was to boost the Iranian economy by encouraging the Armenian merchants who had moved to New Julfa.
 As well as religious liberties, he also offered them interest-free loans and allowed the town to elect its own mayor (kalantar).
 Other Armenians were transferred to the provinces of Gilan and Mazandaran.
 These were less lucky.
 Abbas wanted to establish a second capital in Mazandaran, Farahabad, but the climate was unhealthy and malarial.
 Many settlers died and others gradually abandoned the city.

 Abbas was more intolerant of Christians in Georgia, where the threat of rebellion loomed larger.
 Abbas frequently demanded that nobles convert to Shia Islam, and had Ketevan the Martyr tortured to death when she refused.
 Abbas's anger at Georgian rebelliousness also generated his plan to deport or exterminate eastern Georgia's Christians and replace them with Turkmens, which has been described as "genocidal".